41st Golden Raspberry Awards

 The 41st Golden Raspberry Awards, or Razzies, was an awards ceremony that identified the worst the film industry had to offer in 2020, along with the first two months of 2021, according to votes from members of the Golden Raspberry Foundation.
-Razzies co-founder John J. B. Wilson has claimed that the intent of the awards is "to be irritating".
+Razzies co-founder John J. B. Wilson has claimed that the intent of the awards is "to be funny".
 It took place on April 24, 2021.
 The nominees were announced on March 12, 2021.

 The COVID-19 pandemic and subsequent cinema closings, combined with the example set by other contemporary award shows (particularly the Academy Awards), resulted in streaming media being valid for nominations for the first time.
 Absolute Proof became the second documentary film to be awarded Worst Picture, winning both Razzies it was nominated for; the other being Worst Actor for Mike Lindell.

 Nominated for Worst Supporting Actress for Hillbilly Elegy, Glenn Close became the third person to have received both Oscar and Razzie acting nominations for the same role.